sandreas/m4b-tool/README.md

     - Perform a silence detection and try to add sub-chapters at every silence every 5 minutes (300 seconds)
     - If no silence is detected, add a hard cut sub-chapter every 15 minutes

 Sub-chapters are named like the original and get an additional index.
-This is a nice way to keep the real names but not having too long chapters.
+This is a nice way to keep the real names but not having chapters with a too long duration.

 ### Step 4 (optional) - for iPod owners

 If you own an iPod, there might be a problem with too long audiobooks, since iPods only support 32bit sampling rates.
-If your audiobook is longer than 27 hours, you could provide `--adjust-for-ipod`, to automatically downsample your audiobook, which results in lower quality, but at least its working on your good old iPod...
+If your audiobook is longer than 27 hours with 22050Hz sampling rate, you could provide `--adjust-for-ipod`, to automatically downsample your audiobook, which results in lower quality, but at least its working on your good old iPod...

 ### Step 5 - Use the `--batch-pattern` feature